AyoAlfonso/cubeacademy/README.md

 ## Testing

-Run `php artisan test` to execute the test suite.
+Run `php artisan test` to execute the unit and feature tests.

 ## License